JulianHayward/Azure-MG-Sub-Governance-Reporting/README.md

       * Resource Locks
         * Aggregated insights for Lock and respective Lock-type usage on Subscriptions, ResourceGroups and Resources
         * CSV output detailed / each scope that has a lock applied (at scope)
-    * Resource fluctuation - added/removed resources since previous AzGovViz execution
+    * Resource fluctuation - added/removed resources since previous Azure Governance Visualizer execution
       * Aggregated insights on resource fluctuation add/remove (HTML)
       * Detailed insights on resource fluctuation add/remove (CSV)
-    * Orphaned Resources (ARG)
+    * Cost optimization & cleanup (ARG)
-      * If you run AzGovViz with parameter -DoAzureConsumption then the orphaned resources output will show you potential cost savings for orphaned resources with intent 'cost savings'
+      * If you run Azure Governance Visualizer with parameter -DoAzureConsumption then the orphaned/unused resources output will show you potential cost savings for orphaned/unused resources with intent 'cost savings'
-      * The orphaned resources feature is based on [Azure Orphan Resources - GitHub](https://github.com/dolevshor/azure-orphan-resources) ARG queries and workbooks by Dolev Shor
+      * The Cost optimization & cleanup feature is based on [Azure Orphan Resources - GitHub](https://github.com/dolevshor/azure-orphan-resources) ARG queries and workbooks by Dolev Shor
       * The virtual machines that are stopped but not deallocated are still generating compute costs.
 You should check if there are virtual machines running within your environment that are only stopped.
 The output will show these virtual machines with intent 'cost savings - stopped but not deallocated VM'.
     * Cloud Adoption Framework (CAF) [Recommended abbreviations for Azure resource types](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/ready/azure-best-practices/resource-abbreviations) compliance
   * Microsoft Defender for Cloud